This document explains how to use the resolution service to resolve a single domain name.

 origin_ttl

-The original TTL of the domain name.
-The TTL value of the domain name is configured on an authoritative DNS server.
+The original TTL of the domain name, which is the TTL value configured on the authoritative DNS.

 ImportantThe TTL value of the domain name may fail to be obtained because the service backend resolves different domain names in different ways.
 In this case, this parameter is not returned.